CiscoDevNet/terraform-provider-intersight/website/docs/r/bulk_export.html.markdown

   + `uri`:(string) The URI on which this action is to be performed.
   + `verb`:(string) The type of operation to be performed.One of - Post (Create), Patch (Update) or Delete (Remove).The value is used to override the top level verb.* `POST` - Used to create a REST resource.* `PATCH` - Used to update a REST resource.* `DELETE` - Used to delete a REST resource.
 * `import_order`:(JSON as string)(ReadOnly) Contains the list of import order.
+* `include_org_identity`:(bool) Indicates that exported references for objects which are organization owned should include the organization reference along with the other identity properties.
 * `items`:(Array)
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.